moonD4rk/HackBrowserData/README.md

 | :----- | :------: | :-----: | :--------: | :---: | :------------: |
 | 39.85% |  22.26%  |  9.28%  |    6.5%    | 5.65% |     4.74%      |

-Based on those two lists, I would support those browsers in the future

 - [x] Chrome
 - [x] QQ browser